rnolan3/jlr-hvac-concept/README.md

 npm install
 ```

-This will grab the required dependencies from NPM and check out [DNA_common](https://github.com/PDXostc/DNA_common) into the project directory.
+This will grab the required dependencies from NPM and clone [DNA_common](https://github.com/PDXostc/DNA_common) into the project directory.
 This will take a hot second, so grab a beverage of your choice.

 #### Starting the dev server